aosinski93/react-express-online-shop/README.md

 ###### Notes
 - Currently working on admin panel -  '/admin'
-- To do: check mongoDB initial configuration,
+- To do: check mongoDB initial configuration, starting app without DB (with dummy data)